isabelmarh/katas-exercises-capstone/katas/hello-agent/README.md

 ## Goal

-Show that the using PydanticAI Agent with Google Gemini works and is configured correctly
+Show that the using PydanticAI Agent with Google Gemini or Claude works and is configured correctly

 ## Steps